dailystory/WordPress/plugin/readme.txt

 ### What is the DailyStory Pixel?
 The DailyStory pixel (about 12 lines of JavaScript) is used by DailyStory to track customer activity as they browse your web or mobile experience.
 It also adds the ability to render popups, content A/B testing, run page triggers, page covers, surveys and more.

-### What are WordPress shortcodes?
-This plugin adds support for embedding DailyStory behavior into your WordPress pages or posts using shortcodes.

-WordPress shortcodes enable you to easily add functionality when writing content without requiring you to know HTML or JavaScript.

 ### Where can I get the bleeding edge version of DailyStory?
 Our development is done on GitHub.
 You can <a href="https://github.com/DailyStory/WordPress/">clone the DailyStory WordPress plugin from our GitHub repository</a> and submit pull requests.
 Major changes are then merged into the WordPress <a href="https://plugins.svn.wordpress.org/dailystory/">https://plugins.svn.wordpress.org/dailystory/</a>